-In general terms, VoIP (Voice over IP) refers to a technology domain that specifies protocols which enable users to utilize an IP network for transmission and reception of voice.
-Specifically, it was originally conceived as a cheaper alternative to dedicated circuit switched lines between calling and called parties, since IP provides a packet based infrastructure that can be re-used by several hosts at the same time.
-Today, the 'V' in VoIP is a misnomer as the technology has evolved significantly where users can utilize the IP network to transmit and receive voice, video as well as rich data, which is collectively referred as 'Multimedia'.
+In general terms, VoIP (Voice over IP) refers to a technology domain that specifies protocols which enable users to utilize an IP network for the transmission and reception of voice.
+Specifically, it was originally conceived as a cheaper alternative to dedicated circuit switched lines between calling and called parties since IP provides a packet-based infrastructure that can be re-used by several hosts simultaneously.
+Today, the ‘V’ in VoIP is a misnomer as the technology has evolved significantly, where users can utilize the IP network to transmit and receive voice and video as well as rich data, which is collectively referred to as ‘Multimedia’.

-Te following functionality is needed for establishing an end to end call between two parties (the simplest case):
+The following functionality is needed for establishing an end-to-end call between two parties (the simplest case):

 A bit of history: H.323 was conceived by the ITU as a protocol that aimed to emulate existing telephony services over a packet network, while SIP was conceived by the IETF.
-While both are well known standardization bodies, ITU approach the problem from a 'how to fit telephony services into a distributed packet network model' while IETF approached the problem from 'the Internet is the architecture - if it requires that traditional telephony services are mapped to the Internet, then the services need to be rearchitectured to fit the Internet and not the other way around'.
+While both are well-known standardization bodies, ITU approach the problem from a ‘how to fit telephony services into a distributed packet network model’ while IETF approaches the problem from ‘the Internet is the architecture – if it requires that traditional telephony services are mapped to the Internet, then the services need to be rearchitected to fit the Internet and not the other way around.
 After several years of contention, technical differences, and a lot of marketing and hype, SIP has evolved to become the more dominant protocol, even though in terms of deployment, H.323 is still ahead.
 All new deployments, however, are SIP based.

 From a deployment perspective, most users are behind a NAT and/or Firewall of sorts.
 Simply put, this provides unique challenges of ‘reachability’ for users behind such boxes.
 As an example, several enterprise networks offer ‘private IP addresses’ to computers.
 What this means is that the IP addresses are only understood within the domain they are allotted and are not globally reachable.
 Typically, in such a scenario, the NAT box converts from private to public IP addresses to and fro.
 NATing is a common solution to avoid the addressing space problems of IPv4 systems, where there may not be sufficient IP addresses allotted for all computers.
 Another example is broadband connections at our homes.
 We usually buy a DSL/Cable connection from our provider and pay for a single static IP address.
 However, most of us need to connect more than one PC to this connection.
 A common solution is to allocate private IP addresses to each internal PC and have the NAT box de/multiplex the connections using a combination of IP+port for the internal PCs.
 Technically, this is called NAPT (Network Address Port Translation) where IP+port is used to de-multiplex multiple simultaneous connections over a single public Internet IPv4 address.
 While all of this is great, NAT provides a unique challenge for protocols that embed IP addressing information as part of the packet payload.
 Consider, for example, a standard SIP message like so: